Pre-Production Overview

 Prepare a short synopsis of the script and a short description of the character.
 Know when you are going to shoot and when you want to hold rehearsals and auditions.
 Have directions to campus or casting location ready.

 Start calling the actors.
 If there is a home number or “service” number listed, try calling it first.
 This is the most direct approach.
 If you leave a message, keep it brief.
 If only the agent’s number is listed, do not let it scare you.
-When you actually speak to the actor, be prepared for all their questions.
+When you speak to the actor, be prepared for all their questions.
 Know the character.

-Be sure to check their availability at this point, especially if your own schedule is not flexible.
+Be sure to check their availability at this point, especially if your schedule is not flexible.
 If they are interested and available, schedule an audition.
 Allow at least twenty minutes for each audition.
 Tell them where to go and how to get there.
 Give them instructions for parking and your phone number.

 The Audition